sca075/mqtt_vacuum_camera/README.md

 <details><summary> We here List what this camera offers as futures. </summary>

 1) **Automatically Generate the calibration points for the lovelace-xiaomi-vacuum-map-card** to ensure full compatibility to this user-friendly card.
 2) **Automatically Generate rooms based configuration when vacuum support this functionality**, this will allow you to configure the rooms quickly on the [lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).
+Both firmwares are now supported.
 3) **The camera take automatically [snapshots](./docs/snapshots.md) (when the vacuum idle/ error / docked)**
 4) **Change the image options** directly form the Home Assistant integration UI with a simple click on the integration configuration.
    - **Image Rotation**: 0, 90, 180, 270 (default is 0).